VipasoPay

 let request = LoginRequest(identifier: phoneNumber, password: password)

-vipasoPay.login(request: request) { result in
+vipasoPay.user.login(request: request) { result in

 switch result {